jasonmar/gcs-bucket-policy-manager/README.md

 5. Writes updated policy cache

+### Admin Identity

+The admin identity is the identity used to run the utility and set IAM policy.
+If you are using a json keyfile, it should be the identity found in the keyfile.

+You are required to provide admin identity as a safety precaution to avoid setting an IAM policy that prevents future updates.

+Whatever policy is resolved from configuration, this utility will add an additional role grant of `storage.admin` to the admin identity.

 ### Config Validation

 It's possible to pass a list of allowed domains or projects and have the config parser enforce that all service accounts are associated with whitelisted projects and all users are associated with allowed domains.